 OKNA

-DELUXE Energy Saving Package: double-pane glass with LowE, argon gas, Heat-Seal non-metal spacer, along with insulation enhanced mainframe and sash.
+Double-pane glass with LowE, argon gas, Heat-Seal non-metal spacer, along with insulation enhanced mainframe and sash.

-XR-9 SUPER DELUXE Energy Saving Package: triple-pane glass with LowE, argon gas, Heat-Seal non-metal spacer, along with insulation enhanced mainframe and sash.
+Triple-pane glass with LowE, argon gas, Heat-Seal non-metal spacer, along with insulation enhanced mainframe and sash, as well as magnetic seal.